 - Multiple in-house moonlighting opportunities exist for PGY2 and PGY3 residents.
 Moonlighting shifts are available in the low-acuity Flex portion of ORMC Emergency Department as well as Arnold Palmer Children’s Hospital and supervised by our attendings.
-Second and third year residents may also moonlight as overnight coverage in the Lucerne ICU after completing the PGY2 MICU rotation.

 How are residents evaluated?

 - Residents are evaluated at the end of each rotation.
 Bi-annual formal evaluations are conducted according to RRC standards.
 Residents are evaluated and develop based on attending, mentor, patient, and ancillary staff evaluations

 How many letters of recommendation should I submit?
 Is a CORD letter required?

 - 3 letters of recommendation are required.
 The Standardized Letter of Recommendation (SLOR) CORD format is highly suggested, which can be found at www.cordem.org.

 Does the program accept passing COMLEX scores in lieu of USMLE scores for osteopathic applicants?

 How much elective/vacation time is there?

 - 3 months of elective time (1 month PGY2, 2 months PGY3) - sample electives: ultrasound, research, Hawaii Community Medicine, ophthalmology, radiology, and administration

 - There are 4 weeks of vacation yearly, taken in 1-week blocks.
 This includes one week during Christmas or New Year